Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 How Many Super Bowls Have the Minnesota Vikings Won?

 Zero.
 The Vikings are one of 12 teams to have yet to win a Super Bowl.
-The Vikings and the Bills are the only teams that have appeared in four or more Super Bowls but have zero such wins.
+The Vikings and the Bills are the only teams that have appeared in four or more Super Bowls but have zero Super Bowl wins.

 Which Years Did the Minnesota Vikings Go to the Super Bowl?